Salary commensurate with education and experience.

 Act as backup for other team members and functions, as needed

-Bachelor's degree in a health-care oriented profession, a technology field, a business-related field, or other disciplines that demonstrate analytical or communications abilities.
+Bachelor's degree in a health-care oriented profession, a technology field, a business-related field, or other disciplines that demonstrate analytical or communications abilities or equivalent combination of education/experience.
+3+ years' experience should include:

 Three years of experience serving in a project team leadership role with responsibility for managing vendor-packaged software deployment projects and/or process improvement projects